Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Mondly is not great for intermediate to advanced learners.
 In fact, the beginner, intermediate and advanced levels don’t even seem to be that much different from one another.
 Even when you get to the advanced levels, the lessons are sort of basic.

 I mean they do progress, don’t get me wrong.
 However, they just never felt like they advanced into that complex language mastery realm.
-For example, they only focus on present and past tense, but don’t really progress towards the more difficult future or past imperfect tenses until very late (if barely at all).

 I know this might be nitpicky but every time you go to speak, you have to hold down the microphone button the entire time, which can become annoying.
 With other language apps out there, the speech tech will either automatically record your voice without having to do anything, or you simply have to click the button once and the tech will automatically stop once you are finished speaking.